node-red/node-red.github.io/_posts/2022-07-13-version-3-0-released.md

 added through the quick-add dialog (Ctrl-click in the workspace) or the new Context Menu.

-You can also insert a Junction into an existing wire by slicing through it with the mouse by holding `Alt-Shift` when dragging across the wire.
+You can also insert a Junction into an existing wire by slicing through it with the mouse by holding <kbd>alt-shift</kbd> when dragging across the wire.
 Note that some OS might use that same combination to move the active window, so this won't work there.
 We don't yet have a way to allow the mouse actions to be customised, so users affected by that would have to use the other methods to add Junctions.